Candlewick Press: Big Picture Press

-Big Picture Press landed in the Fall of 2013 and publishes illustrated and high-quality books for readers of all ages.
+Big Picture Press was launched in the Fall of 2013 and publishes illustrated and high-quality books for readers of all ages.
 The imprint was developed by Templar Publishing in the U.K. as an alternative to digital publishing.
-Notable titles include Maps by Aleksandra Mizielinska and Daniel Mizielinski, and a reissue of Nina's Book of Little Things by Keith Haring.
+Notable titles include Maps by Aleksandra Mizielinska and Daniel Mizielinski, and the Welcome to the Museum series.

 Candlewick Entertainment

-Candlewick Entertainment launched in Spring 2014 to publish media-related children's books and TV and movie tie-ins, including Peppa Pig.
+Candlewick Entertainment was launched in Spring 2014 to publish media-related children's books and TV and movie tie-ins, including Peppa Pig.

 Candlewick Studio

-Candlewick Studio launched in Fall 2016 and publishes design-centric books with creators such as Ingela P. Arrhenius, élo, David Ellwand, Aaron Becker, and Carme Lemniscates.
+Candlewick Studio was launched in Fall 2016 and publishes design-centric books with creators such as Ingela P. Arrhenius, élo, David Ellwand, Aaron Becker, and Carme Lemniscates.

 MIT Kids Press and MITeen Press

 The MIT Kids Press and MITeen Press imprints, launched in Fall 2021, are an innovative collaboration that pairs the expertise, reach, and creativity of both Candlewick Press and the MIT Press.
 The imprints offer lively, fascinating, and far-reaching writing on STEAM topics for young people and young adults.